rahadian/RegistrationForm-Django/README.md

 5. Start app in project use this command :
     > python manage.py startapp users
 6. Copy the directories from this repo to your directory and adjust them.
+7. In formku directory, edit the settings.py file and add this to INSTALLED_APPS section
+    > 'users.apps.UsersConfig',
+8.